dxpr/ckeditor5-ai-agent/README.md

 🌐 `AI Agent` uses **retrieval-augmented generation (RAG)** and in-context learning to seamlessly integrate external web content into prompts.

 ![image](https://github.com/dxpr/ckeditor5-ai-agent/blob/1.x/sample/images/toolbar-switching.gif)
-Video of AI Agent returning optimal HTML structure based on what is available in the toolbar, when a user prompt is "wrong".
+Video of AI Agent returning optimal HTML structure based on what is available in the toolbar, when a user prompt is "incorrect".
 After switching the editor configuration from "Full HTML" to "Basic HTML," an unordered list is generated instead of a table, using bold and normal-weight text to simulate some table-like structure.

 ## Table of Contents